 There's a proverb that says that the definition of madness is doing the same thing over and over again and expecting a different result.
 If you want to improve your luck, you should try new experiences and see how you like them.

 When it comes to winning sweepstakes, you can improve your luck by widening your range and entering as many different types of giveaways as possible.
-Challenge yourself to enter a new type of sweep today: perhaps a writing contest, an instant win game, or type of prize you've never tried to win before.
+Challenge yourself to enter a new type of sweep today, like a writing contest, an instant win game, or a type of prize you've never tried to win before.

 In your everyday life, try going to new places, experimenting with different cuisines, talking to people at work that you've never had a conversation with before, and so on.
 Everything new that you try is a new opportunity to become luckier.